-Tarsus Tarsus was a city in ancient Cilicia.
-It is said to be one of the oldest continuously-inhabited urban centers, predating other cities such as Rome.
-The site of Tarsus located by Berdan river deemed it an important trade center throughout its long history.
-There have been many civilizations rise and fall in Tarsus.
-The Hittites flourished here c.
-1700-1200 BCE, then it was sacked by the Sea People some time after 1200 BCE and resumed its former status as a vital trade center under the Assyrians between c.
-700-612 BCE who were followed by Alexander the Great (333-323) until it fell to Rome in 103 CE.
-According to Greek philosopher Plutarch, Cleopatra VII (69-30 BCE) met Mark Antony (83-30 BCE) aboard her ship outside the city's port gate.
-Alexander the Great (356-323 BCE) spent time in Tarsus when he fell ill after swimming in Cydnus river.
-Tarsus is best known as the birthplace of Saint Paul (also known as Saul of Tarsus).
-After 64 BCE, it was the capital of the district of Cilicia Campestris and remained so when renamed Cilicia Prima and when subsequently taken by Byzantine control.
-It continued as an important city for commerce after being taken by Ottoman Empire.
-Tarsus historic city center holds several buildings of interest: The Church Mosque (Kilise Cami) in the city center was built as a church about 300 AD, perhaps dedicated to St Paul.
-After 1,000 years as a church, it was converted into a mosque in 1415 when the city was conquered from the Byzantines by Turkish emir Ramazanoğlu.
-The Roman-era Cleopatra's Gate is a remnant of the ancient city's defensive walls.
-St. Paul's Well is an old stone well and the main reason many travelers stop in Tarsus.
-The few streets of historic houses near St. Paul’s Well are interesting to walk through, a glimpse into what the town looked like for much of its history during the last millennium.
-Ashab-ı Kehf Cave or Seven Sleepers' Cave is a religiously important cave situated north of Tarsus.
+Tarsus Tarsus, located by the Berdan River, was an ancient city in Cilicia that has been continuously inhabited for centuries, making it one of the oldest urban centers in the world.
+Its strategic location as a trade hub has ensured its importance throughout history, pre-dating even Rome.
+Tarsus has seen the rise and fall of many civilizations, including the Hittites, who flourished here around 1700-1200 BCE.
+It was later sacked by the Sea People and regained its status as a vital trade center under the Assyrians from 700-612 BCE.
+Alexander the Great also passed through Tarsus during his conquests from 333-323 BCE, until it eventually fell to Rome in 103 CE.
+Tarsus is famous for some notable historical events.
+According to the Greek philosopher Plutarch, Cleopatra VII and Mark Antony met aboard her ship outside the city's port gate.
+Also, Alexander the Great fell ill after swimming in the Cydnus River in Tarsus.
+Moreover, Tarsus is renowned as the birthplace of Saint Paul, also known as Saul of Tarsus.
+After 64 BCE, Tarsus became the capital of the district of Cilicia Campestris and retained that position even after being renamed Cilicia Prima and falling under Byzantine control.
+It continued to be a crucial center for commerce even after the Ottoman Empire took over.
+Tarsus's historic city center boasts several noteworthy buildings, such as the Church Mosque (Kilise Cami) in the heart of the city.
+Built around 300 AD, it was initially a church, possibly dedicated to St. Paul.
+After serving as a church for over a millennium, it was transformed into a mosque in 1415 when the Turkish emir Ramazanoğlu conquered the city from the Byzantines.
+The Cleopatra's Gate, dating back to the Roman era, is a relic of the ancient city's defensive walls.
+Another attraction is St. Paul's Well, an old stone well that draws many visitors to Tarsus.
+The few streets of historic homes near the well offer a glimpse into what the town looked like for much of its history during the last thousand years.
+The Ashab-ı Kehf Cave or Seven Sleepers' Cave is a cave of religious significance located to the north of Tarsus.